-- 1. In July/August owing tuition/fees from the previous school year - 2.
-In July/August owing fees for the upcoming school year - 3.
-At any point during the school year-owing two outstanding tuition payments.
+- In July/August owing tuition/fees from the previous school year - In July/August owing fees for the upcoming school year - At any point during the school year-owing two outstanding tuition payments.
 The following procedure will be applied in all cases: - a.
-The Principal will notify the Athletic Director, who will, in turn, notify the coach. - b.
+The Principal will notify the Athletic Director, who will, in turn, notify the coach. - a.
 The Principal will notify the parents and Athletic Director when participation may be resumed.